slimtomatillo/major_or_minor_song_classification/README.md

 **Note:** Names of files containing results will reflect parameter of clip_sec in main.py and may not match the file names in the 'View results' steps above

-# Is it Major or Minor?
+# Major or Minor?
 Classifying the Mode of a Song
 ### By Alex Smith

 **Overview: Problem and Background**